GryPr/Aura/README.md

 ## Running the bot

 The bot is run through the main.py script.
-I highly recommend running it in Docker in a Linux environment for easier hosting.
 Do not forget to install Python 3.4 alongside the dependencies listed below.
 If you have any issues, feel free to ask here on this Github.
 I will do my best to answer them.

 ## Dependencies